Eliasdb/eDB/README.md

 -   [ ] Best practices for Observables and Signals
 -   [ ] Overall Frontend architecture
 -   [ ] [Violation] warnings in console
--   [ ] Feedback on clarity of documentation and diagrams
 -   [ ] Nx Cloud?
--   [ ] Staging environment?
 -   [ ] Database backups?
 -   [ ] SOLID principles?
 -   [ ] Argo CD?